 The Architect of the Capitol (AOC) is responsible for the preservation and maintenance of the stone exterior of the U.S. Capitol as well as the exteriors of all of the other buildings on Capitol Hill.
 As the buildings have aged, the challenge of caring for their ornate stone facades has only increased.

 "Each of the buildings on Capitol Hill was carefully designed and built, and we need to make sure we preserve and maintain what others created for future generations," says Mary Oehrlein, AOC historic preservation officer.

-"It’s a lot of work to make sure all of the joints line up," says Russell Jones, a stone mason at the AOC for the past 21 years.
+"It’s a lot of work to make sure all of the joints line up," says Russell Jones, a stonemason at the AOC for the past 21 years.
 Aside from hard work, the project also required ingenuity and creative solutions.
-In order to duplicate the historic look of beading in the mortar, Jones created a custom-made tool to ensure all of the mortar appears uniform.
+To duplicate the historic look of beading in the mortar, Jones created a custom-made tool to ensure all of the mortar appears uniform.

 The complex nature of their work requires that the stonemasons seek assistance from other AOC shops.
 If they need a specialized piece of equipment or labor assistance, the shops are always willing to help, making the stonemasons' projects true team efforts.